thunderseethe/thunderseethe.github.io/content/posts/closure-convert-base.md

   todo!()
 }
 ```
+As is hopefully clear from the name, `make_closure` takes the pieces of a lambda and makes a closure from them.

-Before we can produce a closure from our lambda's body, some analysis is required.
+Before we can produce a closure from our lambda, some analysis is required.
 We need to:

 * Determine the free variables of our body.